ibm-event/hack-2022_UIUC_team-03/README.md

 ## Enhanced SVM
 Based on https://arxiv.org/abs/1804.11326, this algorithm uses quantum circuits to generate a kernel matrix between different training vectors, but uses a classical SVM approach to find optimized parameters.
 This file is designed to generate the full kernel matrix of all points (both training and test data), then slice it based on the training set to quickly optimize the parameters and test new data points without having to recalculate any kernels.
 This is to allow us to redo the optimization on hundreds of different training sets very quickly, but in general the full kernel matrix is not required to optimize the program based on a single training set.

-The kernel is the overlap between two wavefunctions created by a parameterized quantum circuit - the overlap between features [1,2,3,4] and [5,6,7,8] can be computed with the circuit below:
+The kernel is the overlap between two wavefunctions created by a parameterized quantum circuit - the overlap between features [1,2,3,4] and parameters [5,6,7,8] can be computed with the circuit below:

 ![kernel_circuit](https://user-images.githubusercontent.com/49004387/177737063-ad9e8688-ae01-488a-9611-67ae2c7d7c97.png)

-Where ZZ(N) is an Ising rotation e^(i Sz_i Sz_j p_N) for parameter p_N and sites i,j.
+Where ZZ(N) is an Ising rotation e^(i Sz_i Sz_j x_N) for feature/parameter x_N and sites i,j.